 Here are some things to remember the next time you respond to a customer online:

-• Put yourself in their shoes: Look at the problem form the perspective of the customer.
+- Put yourself in their shoes: Look at the problem from the perspective of the customer.
 Would you be frustration too, why and what would it take for a company to make you feel better and use their business again?

 Don’t make things worse

 In these cases, you don’t have to issue a press release, contact the press, or make a company-wide change

 Here is a good fictional example of someone turning an honest mistake into a crisis management situation.
 In The Office episode “Product Recall,” the office manager Michael Scott wants to issue a press conference for a local product recall issue:

 Michael Scott: We gotta do something.
 This is spinning out of control, Pam.
 This is just, not—